jgaurilo/SmokeScreen/README.md

 * Radarr should look at `$localcache/$media_movie` as its root folder

 Note: For proper music handling, the `$otherunion` variable should be set so that your Music folder appears as a folder underneath the unionfs mount `$mediadir` and Plex pointed at it instead of your local Music folder.
 The scripts explicitly scan new media found there and nowhere else.
 Feel free to modify the `scan.media` script to accomodate your configuration if you do not wish to include your music folder in the unionfs mount.

+# Plex Media Server Specifics
+When using SmokeScreen, PMS must be configured to no longer scan for media, and disable thumbnail generation and media analysis.
+If you leave these options enabled, you will likely end up with a 24H ban for hitting Google's API too much.
+Since rclone provides no caching of data from your cloud service, each request hits the API instead of a local cache like other mount solution.

+Specifically, you must disable:
+* Settings -> Library -> Update my library automatically
+* Settings -> Library -> Run a partial scan when changes are detected
+* Settings -> Library -> Include music libraries in automatic updates
+* Settings -> Library -> Update my library periodically
+* Settings -> Scheduled Tasks -> Update all libraries during maintenance
+* Settings -> Scheduled Tasks -> Upgrade media analysis during maintenance
+* Settings -> Scheduled Tasks -> Perform extensive media analysis during maintenance

+It is also recommended to disable:
+* Settings -> Library -> Empty trash automatically after every scan
+* Settings -> Library -> Allow media deletion